This coconut lime spirulina sorbet is a refreshing, easy dessert for a hot summer day.

 Pour the mix into a chilled freezer-safe container and cover with a lid.

-For a creamier texture, give the sorbet mix a stir 2-3 times every hour and put it back into the freezer.
+To get the creamiest texture, give the sorbet a stir 2-3 times every hour and put it back into the freezer.

-Freeze for +/- 4 hours or until firm.
+Freeze for about 4 hours or until firm.

 Let it sit for a few minutes prior to serving for a soft texture.